Dictator's son far ahead in Philippine presidential vote - NewsBreak

 More than 67 million people were registered to vote, including about 1.6 million Filipinos overseas.

 In the 2016 contest, Duterte emerged as the clear winner within a few hours after polls closed and his key challengers quickly conceded.
-The vice presidential race that year was won narrowly by Robredo over Marcos Jr., and the outcome was slower to be announced.
+The vice presidential race that year was won narrowly by Robredo over Marcos Jr., and the outcome was slower to become known.

+Associated Press journalists Joeal Calupitan, Aaron Favila and Cecilia Forbes in Manila, Philippines, and Kiko Rosario in Bangkok contributed to this report.

 Comments / 0